Michael-Purser/self-balancing-robot/utils/docker/DOCKER_README.md

 # launch the container
 bash utils/docker/launch.sh $(realpath ..)

-# In the container, you can start a pre-configured tmux session with Gazebo, Roscore etc with `
 ```

+In the container, you can start a pre-configured tmux session with Gazebo, Roscore etc with `bash tmux_session.sh`.
+You can get a summary of useful TMUX commands with `bash tmux_help.sh`.

 In the container, you're the same user as on the host system.
-If you need access to root, use `su` command, and `abc123` as password (see Dockerfile)

 ----

 ## Explanation: Docker Basics